What do these all of these “Green” words even mean?

 Examples of NON-VEGAN foods & products (things that vegans avoid): honey, beef, animal milk, worcestershire sauce, seafood, red dyes, wool, leather, paint balls, and tattoo ink. – source

 Note: Vegan is often thought of as bowls of amazingly beautiful and fresh food and makeup that has a picture of a bunny on it denoting that no bunnies were harmed in making it.
-While all of that is cute, it is important to

 - something produced without harming anyone or anything in the process.